 - Include proper entities related to the topic,

-Internal and external backlinks
+Take care of internal and external backlinks

 Thanks to NLP, Google's algorithm evaluates the context of internal and external links.
 For now, the links structure and placement are more important than ever before.

-- Placed on a website with a niche connected to yours
+- Placed on a website with a niche connected to yours,

-- Placed on a page that has a similar context
+- Placed on a page that has a similar context,

-- Placed in a paragraph that is logically related to the content of your page
+- Placed in a paragraph that is logically related to the content of your page.

-Hunting for snippets
+Hunt for snippets

-Competitors’ Analysis—SEO Process with NLP Factors
+Competitors' analysis—SEO process with NLP factors

-- Salience score
+- Salience score.

 To select them properly you need to: